 As a prisoner Tim was shunted through various camps until eventually in January 1945 they arrived at Eichstatt (Oflag VIIB) in Bavaria.
 In March, with rumours of the Russians closing in, they were put on notice to march to another camp.
 While on the march Tim made his escape with fellow Para officer Major Ronnie Stark also a company commander from 1st Para Bn (and who also served with Tim in 2nd Para Bn in Tunisia).
 They were able to live rough off the land with some assistance from foreign farm labourers and eventually joined up with American forces.

 Tim declined the opportunity to take over his old company in 1st Para Bn preferring to return to civilian life now that hostilities were over.

 Prior to demobilisation he reverted to the rank of Temporary Captain and acted as military adviser for a film called “School for Secrets” produced and directed by Peter Ustinov.

 After his Army service he resumed his post with Marks and Spencer with whom he remained for the rest of his working career.
-He took well earned early retirement in 1972 and eventually settled in South Devon.
+He took well earned early retirement in 1972 and eventually settled in South West England, latterly in South Devon.

 Tim passed away peacefully in October 2011 shortly after a presentation to honour his wartime achievements by Lt Max Shackleton, a Platoon Commander from Bruneval Coy, 2 PARA.

 His ashes are now interred at Timberscombe Church on Exmoor.